kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Desert Survival</summary>
-    You are at home in the unforgiving deserts and have Expertise on Survival checks in that type of environment.
+    You are at home in the unforgiving deserts and have <b>Expertise</b> on Survival checks in that type of environment.
   </details>

   <details>
     <summary>Forest Survival</summary>
-    You are at home in most types of temperate forests and have Expertise on Survival checks in that type of environment.
+    You are at home in most types of temperate forests and have <b>Expertise</b> on Survival checks in that type of environment.
   </details>

   <details>
     <summary>Grassland Survival</summary>
-    You are at home on plains and savannahs of the world and have Expertise on Survival checks in that type of environment.
+    You are at home on plains and savannahs of the world and have <b>Expertise</b> on Survival checks in that type of environment.
   </details>

   <details>
     <summary>Jungle Survival</summary>
-    You are at home in the jungle and have Expertise on Survival checks in that type of environment.
+    You are at home in the jungle and have <b>Expertise</b> on Survival checks in that type of environment.
   </details>

   <details>
     <summary>Mountain Survival</summary>
-    You are at home in mountainous regions, including alpine mountains, and have Expertise on Survival checks in that type of environment.
+    You are at home in mountainous regions, including alpine mountains, and have <b>Expertise</b> on Survival checks in that type of environment.
     <details>
       <summary>Glacier Crossing</summary>
       Improves agility and success when crossing glaciers.
 You know what equipment is necessary and safe methods of crossing.
-With preparation you can grant your entire group Expertise on checks and saves against such natural hazards.
+With preparation you can grant your entire <b>group</b> <b>Expertise</b> on checks and saves against such natural hazards.
     </details>
     <details>
       <summary>Mountain Routefinding</summary>
       This ability, associated with scrambling and mountain climbing, allows the character to make the best possible guesses for locating a good route through mountains.
 The skill can be used in finding the most likely means for crossing a mountain range, or it may be used specifically for how to climb a particular slope.
-With preparation and equipment you can grant your entire group Expertise on checks to climb mountains.
+With preparation and equipment you can grant your entire <b>group</b> <b>Expertise</b> on checks to climb mountains.
     </details>
   </details>

   <details>
     <summary>Ocean Survival</summary>
-    You know how to survive at sea, both on boats on the surface as well as underwater, and have Expertise on Survival checks in that type of environment.
+    You know how to survive at sea, both on boats on the surface as well as underwater, and have <b>Expertise</b> on Survival checks in that type of environment.
     <details>
       <summary>Boatbuilding</summary>
       You have the skill necessary to fashion a seaworthy craft that's capable of a long journey, as long as you have access to wood and rope.